-Objective: A frontage fence is to - (a) assist privacy and security for occupants of a dwelling; (b) assist to attenuate likely impact from activity on a road, on the site, or on adjacent land; Acceptable Solutions Performance Criteria A1 P1 The height of a fence, including any supporting retaining wall, on a frontage or within a frontage setback must be - The height of a fence on a frontage or within a frontage setback must be reasonably required for the security and privacy of the site (a) not more than 1.2m if the fence is solid; or (b) not more than 1.8m provided that part of the fence above 1.2m has openings that provide a uniform transparency of not less than 30%.
+- (a) assist privacy and security for occupants of a site; - (b) contribute to consistency of height and transparency of structures on or within a frontage

+Acceptable Solutions Performance Criteria A1 P1 The height of a fence, including any supporting retaining wall, on or within a frontage setback must be - The height of a fence on or within a frontage setback must be reasonably required for the security and privacy of the site. (a) not more than 1.2m if the fence is solid; or (b) not more than 1.8m provided that part of the fence above 1.2m has openings that provide a uniform transparency of not less than 30%.

-12.4.7 Setback of development for sensitive use Obj Objective: Dev Development for a sensitive use is to - (a)) minimise likelihood for conflict, interference, and constraint between the sensitive use and the use or development of land in a zone that is not for a residential purpose; and (b) b) minimise unreasonable impact on amenity of the sensitive use through exposure to emission of noise, fumes, light and vibration from road, rail, or marine transport Acc eptable Solutions Performance Criteria A1 P1 uilding containing a sensitive use must be tained within a building envelope determined - The location of a building containing a sensitive use must - (a) the setback distance from the zone boundary as shown on the Table to this clause; and (a) minimise likelihood for conflict, constraint or interference by the sensitive use on existing and potential use of land in the adjoining zone; and (b) projecting upward and away from the zone boundary at an angle of 45° above the horizontal from a wall height of 3.0m at the setback distance from the zone boundary (b) minimise likely impact from existing and potential use of land in the adjoining zone on the amenity of the sensitive use A2 P2 elopment for a sensitive use must be not less Development for a sensitive use must - n 50m from - a major road identified in the Table to this clause; (a) have minimal impact for safety and efficient operation of the transport infrastructure; and (b) a railway; (b) incorporate appropriate measures to (c) land designated in the planning scheme for future road or rail purposes; or mitigate likely impact of light, noise, odour, particulate, radiation or vibration emissions; or (d) a proclaimed wharf area (c) be temporary use or development for which arrangements have been made with the relevant transport infrastructure entity for removal without compensation within 3 years
+Development for a sensitive use is to -

+- (a) minimise likelihood for conflict, interference, and constraint between the sensitive use and the use or development of land in a zone that is not for a residential purpose; and - (b) minimise unreasonable impact on amenity of the sensitive use through exposure to emission of noise, fumes, light and vibration from road, rail, or marine transport

+Acceptable Solutions Performance Criteria A1 P1 uilding containing a sensitive use must be cained within a building envelope determined use location of a building containing a sensitive must - (a) the setback distance from the zone boundary as shown in the Table to this clause; and (a) minimise likelihood for conflict, constraint or interference by the sensitive use on existing and potential use of land in the adjoining zone; and (b) projecting upward and away from the zone boundary at an angle of 45° above the horizontal from a wall height of 3.0m at the required setback distance from the zone boundary (b) minimise likely impact from existing and potential use of land in the adjoining zone on the amenity of the sensitive use A2 P2 Development for a sensitive use must be not less Deve elopment for a sensitive use must - than 50m from - (a) have minimal impact for safety and efficient (a) a major road identified in the Table to this clause; operation of the transport infrastructure; and (b) a railway; (b) incorporate appropriate measures to (c) land designated in the planning scheme for future road or rail purposes; or mitigate likely impact of light, noise, odour, particulate, radiation or vibration emissions; or (d) a proclaimed wharf area (c) be temporary use or development for which arrangements have been made with the relevant transport infrastructure entity for removal without compensation within 3 years